Accelerating a restarted Krylov method for matrix functions with randomization: Numerical Experiments

 \section{Numerical Experiments}

 To evaluate the performance and stability of the randomized Krylov methods, we solve a set of linear partial differential equations (PDEs) that arise in different scientific applications.
 Following the method of lines~\cite{schiesser_numerical_1991}, we first discretized the spatial variables of the PDE, transforming the original problem into a system of coupled ordinary differential equations with time as the independent variable.
 The initial value problem can then be solved by evaluating some function $f$ over the coefficient matrix~$\mat{A}$.
+Another example consists in simulating the diffusion on a network using the graph Laplacian.
 In summary, we analyse the following methods in this section:

 \begin{itemize} \item \texttt{arnoldi}: Classical method from Section \ref{subsec:krylov}. \item \texttt{incomplete}: Classical method with an incomplete orthogonalization \cite{saad_iterative_2003}. \item \texttt{rand}: Randomized method from Section \ref{code:rand_arnoldi}. \item \texttt{rand-ls}: Randomized method proposed in \cite[Algorithm 3.1]{cortinovis_speeding_2024}.
 The Krylov basis is generated using Algorithm~\ref{code:rand_arnoldi}.
-The least-square problem is solved with LSMR \cite{fong_lsmr_2011}. \item \texttt{sFOM}: Randomized method proposed in \cite{guttel_randomized_2023, palitta_sketched_2025}. \item \texttt{restart}: Classical restarted method from \cite{guttel_limited-memory_2020}. \item \texttt{restart-rand}: Randomized restarted method from Section \ref{sec:restart_rand_krylov}. \end{itemize}
+The least-square problem is solved with LSMR \cite{fong_lsmr_2011}. \item \texttt{sFOM}: Randomized method proposed in \cite{guttel_randomized_2023,palitta_sketched_2025}. \item \texttt{restart}: Classical restarted method from \cite{guttel_limited-memory_2020}. \item \texttt{restart-rand}: Randomized restarted method from Section \ref{sec:restart_rand_krylov}. \end{itemize}

 We use a $d \times n$ sparse sign matrix with the sparsity parameter $\zeta$ as the sketching matrix $\mat{S}$ in all randomized methods.
-All algorithms were implemented in C++ using Intel MKL 2024.2 for all BLAS and LAPACK operations.
-The code was compiled using LLVM/Clang 18.1.8.
-The experiments were carried out on the Karolina supercomputer located at the IT4Innovations National Supercomputing Centre, Czech Republic.
-Each computational node has two AMD 7H12 64C @2.6GHz CPUs and 256 GB of RAM and runs Rocky Linux 8.9.
+All algorithms were implemented in \texttt{C++} using Intel MKL v2025.1 for all BLAS/LAPACK routines.
+The code was compiled with \texttt{clang} v19.1.7.
+The numerical experiments were carried out on a commodity server with an AMD EPYC 9554P 64C 3.75GHz and 768GB of RAM, running CentOS~9.
+The code is available at \url{https://gitlab.com/nlg550/randomized-krylov}.